Austin, TX, Imagine Austin Comprehensive Plan

 Table of Contents

+This comprehensive plan is based on a new community vision developed over a nine-month period by thousands of residents.
 The vision is provided in Chapter 3 of the plan and includes seven components: Livable, Natural and Sustainable, Creative, Educated, Mobile and Interconnected, Prosperous, and Values and Respects People.
 The vision is also summarized on a city website.

 This comprehensive plan was used to help refine the Sustaining Places comprehensive plan standards.
 The plan is structured around a seven-part vision and seven policy area "building blocks": Land Use and Transportation, Housing and Neighborhoods, Economy, Conservation and Environment, City Facilities and Services, Society, and Creativity.
 The planning process included a strong and inclusive public engagement component.
 The Implementation section of the plan offers multiple community indicators for each vision area, as well as a detailed action matrix that identifies priority programs to implement each action item, though responsible agencies or entities are not identified.